 Even with all these upgrades, Samsung still kept true to its roots: every phone in the line had a headphone jack, microSD card support, and an IP rating against water and dust.
 In a way, the Galaxy S10 family represents the apex of the Galaxy S line, including nearly everything fans love about the phones.

-The Galaxy S10 line isn’t finished yet, so sales numbers aren’t easy to come by, but all accounts support the idea that Samsung sold more of the S10 family than it did the S9 family.
-The question now remains: can Samsung keep that trend going into 2020?
+Nearly all accounts support the idea that Samsung sold more of the S10 family than it did the S9 family.

 Samsung Galaxy S10 fast facts: